binwang-neu/LockCoin/README.md

     You can run the files in the IDE or in the command line.

 If everything's working correctly, it'll say "listening on port 8082" or something like that and start downloading a lot of blocks.
 Afterwards, it'll just run.
-And then you can run the client.go,it will send a quest to the server and receive a response with a long signature at the end.
+And then you can run the client.go, it will send a quest to the server and receive a response with a long signature at the end.

 ps: We use a parallel strategy to simulate multiple users and test the time required to mix coins in different numbers of users.
 If you don't want user the Multi-threaded mode，you can comment out the code in the client.go.